stack.yaml versus package.yaml versus a Cabal file¶

 and how Stack resolves dependencies.

-Stack follows a rule that says, for any projects, there is precisely 1 version
+Stack follows a rule that says, for any project, there is precisely one version

 of each package available.
-Obviously there are many versions of many
+Obviously, for many packages there are many

-file, Stack requires that you have chosen a specific version for each package
+requires that you have chosen a specific version for each package available.

 The most common means by which this set of packages is defined is via a

 snapshot provided by Stackage.
 For example, if you go to the page